 The first three pages of the Batch Campaign Wizard are similar to the regular Reservation Wizard: Network Branch targeting, Display Unit Criteria targeting and Frame Criteria targeting.
 The next page allows you to specify either a custom date range or select a broadcast month which is the first to last day of that month, inclusively.
 On the next page, you can specify a time range.
 The campaigns will be created in the same Customer as the Ad Copy, and by default, they will have the same name as the Ad Copy.
 However, you can customize the naming convention for the created campaigns on the sixth page of the wizard by defining a prefix string and a suffix that is automatically generated from the segment name, category name and bundle weight.

 The next page allows you to define the Ad Copies and properties that will be used to create the batch of campaigns.
 If you are creating an ordered playlist, start by adding a segment.
 Ad copies added to a Segment will automatically have a weight defined that will dictate its playback order when displayed by Broadsign Control Player.
-Ad Copies that are added outside of segments cannot have a bundle weight but can have a separation category defined in order to space them out as far as possible in the loop.
+Ad Copies that are added outside of segments cannot have a bundle weight but can have a separation category defined to space them out as far as possible in the loop.
 Make sure to set the right duration of each Ad Copy and specify whether or not the Ad Copy should be displayed fullscreen.
 Once you have defined the properties of the Campaigns you would like to create, click Next.
 The final page presents an overview of the campaigns you are about to create.
 Review the list for accuracy and click Go once you are satisfied.
 The wizard will then proceed to create all the reservations in sequence, and depending on your settings, will promote them to campaigns.

 The batch Add Frames wizard is accessible from the customer context menu or the top-level campaigns context menu.
 This wizard allows you to select a targeted series of frames using the standard campaign targeting features (Network branch, Display Unit, and Frame criteria) and then add targets to, or remove targets from, any series of campaigns in a batch mode.
 This feature is useful when, with already-existing campaigns, you add or remove newly-commissioned display units.